eigan/Apache-Autoindex-Style/README.md

 REQUIREMENTS
 ------------
-- PHP (atm. should change to cgi or something)
+- PHP (atm. should change to cgi or something) help?

 INSTALL
 -------